Social Control Theory

 Society has several mechanisms for building us and our personality.
 The first mechanism is socialization.
 The second mechanism society has for building us is social control, which is used to re-build deviants or at least keep them from interfering with the normal operation of society.
 Social control ranges from gossip and ridicule to imprisonment and execution.
 Through stratification society categorizes people and distributes valued resources to them based on the categories.
 Among the most important categories are class, race and gender.

 What is social control?
 Social control is the oldest concept in sociology.
 Social control has remained alive in sociology and criminology, though with different meanings.
-Social control refers to those mechanisms that are put into operation in response to crime, deviant behavior, or other deviations from socially prescribed norms.
-Recent years have seen new forms of social control, generally thought of as progressive and rational alternatives to oppressive and coercive means.
+Social control refers to those mechanisms that are put into operation in response to crime or deviant behavior from socially prescribed norms.

 Society is best conceived as the product of social interaction between component individuals which are controlled by a body of traditions and norms that arise in the process of interaction.
 Social control is "the central fact and the central problem of society" - Park

 By defining what behavior is good, society also defines what is deviant behavior.
 Our class, race and gender affect how we are socialized, what type of social control we face, what opportunities we receive and what obstacles weface.
 Sociologists use the term sociological imagination to describe the ability to see the impact of these processes on our private lives, we are a consequence of society.
 People are also the cause of society, we build it.
 Many important changes happen because of social movements, which consist of many people organized to promote social change.
 We participate in socializing others, carrying out social control, reproducing the stratification system, and promoting ideologies.
 Sociologists use the term the social construction of reality to describe how people build the social world. - David Schweingruber.

 Social control is defined as any effort to ensure